Types of Degrees Student Counseling Majors Are Getting

 The following table lists how many student counseling graduations there were in 2018-2019 for each degree level.

 What Student Counseling Majors Need to Know

-O*NET surveyed people in occupations related to student counseling and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, student counseling majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Student Counseling Majors

 According to O*NET survey takers, a major in student counseling should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Therapy and Counseling - Knowledge of principles, methods, and procedures for diagnosis, treatment, and rehabilitation of physical and mental dysfunctions, and for career counseling and guidance.